-Vagueness creates mistrust in communication. job interviewers need to believe that you can do what they ask.
+Vagueness creates mistrust in communication.
+Job interviewers need to believe that you can do what they ask.
 Specific examples clarify how your skills and successes are applicable to company needs.
-Also, never answer a question with just “no.” Relate a similar experience.
+Also, never answer a question with just “no.” Instead, relate a similar experience.
 In addition to being specific, keep answers to 60 seconds or less (with the exception of the “Tell me a little about yourself” question described above).

 Be prepared to discuss strengths and weaknesses.

-Ideal job interview preparation means being able to evaluate your strengths and weaknesses ahead of time.
+For ideal job interview preparation, evaluate your strengths and weaknesses ahead of time.
 Become comfortable speaking about them.
 Be able to provide at least one specific, relevant example for each.
-Strengths should relate to the role.
-Talk about how you have learned to successfully manage the weakness.
+Ensure that your strengths relate to the role.
+Additionally, talk about how you have learned to successfully manage the weakness.
 Provide a specific example of when you prevented that weakness from causing failure.
-Hiring managers want to know if you can learn and grow.
+In essence, demonstrate to the hiring manager that you can learn and grow.

-Your interviewer may ask about your greatest failure.
-Focus on taking accountability.
+If your interviewer asks about your greatest failure, then focus on taking accountability.
 Don’t shift blame to others.
-Share what you learned and give an example of how you used that learning to not make that mistake again.
+Share what you learned.
+In addition, give an example of how you used what you learned to avoid making that mistake again.
 Hiring managers hire people who take accountability.

 Choose an appropriate place for a phone or video interview.

 You may participate in a phone or video interview prior to an in-person interview.
 The same rules apply as if it were an in-person interview.
-Choose a quiet place with no distractions.
+Firstly, choose a quiet place with no distractions.
 Ensure that your sound quality is as good as possible.
-For a phone interview, dressing up will put you in a professional frame of mind.
+For a phone interview, dress up in order to put yourself in a professional frame of mind.
 For a video interview, dress as you would for an in-person interview.
 Check that your webcam is at face-level.
 Choose a setting that does not have any distracting or offensive objects in the background.